 Overview

-In this article we discuss a basic example where we have two different sites that we want to have SSO between using the Curity Identity Server, with the goal of providing an understanding of the general process when implementing a web client.
+This article shows a basic example with two different sites that use SSO during authentication.
+It provides an understanding of the general process of implementing a web client.

 The basic SSO process, stripped of most details, is fairly simple: